jimk-developer/resume-template/README.md

-# resume-template - Sample resume template
+# resume-template - Sample resume template for online use